 After his first year of law school, he clerked at the law office of Charles L. Morgan, Jr., and received his certification for the Student Practice Rule as well as his Third-Year Practice Certificate.

-Chris prides himself in learning from two of the foremost legal authorities in Texas: Gary Trichter and Doug Murphy.
-As a newly licensed attorney, Chris Denuna practices as an associate to all the attorneys at Trichter & Murphy, PC, and will aggressively, passionately, and professionally fight for the firm’s clients.
+Chris prides himself in learning from one of the foremost legal authorities in Texas: Gary Trichter.
+As a newly licensed attorney, he practices as an associate to all the attorneys at Trichter & LeGrand, PC, and will aggressively, passionately, and professionally fight for the firm’s clients.

 Let us start fighting

 When you need a Harris County DWI Attorney, our aggressive team is standing by to help.
 If you've been arrested in Bellaire, Houston, Katy or surrounding areas, call us now.read more

 If you've been arrested, call a Montgomery County DWI Attorney to defend you and get your license back.
 We can help you if you've been arrested in Conroe, The Woodlands or surrounding areas.read more

 Call us when you need a Fort Bend County DWI Attorney to fight for you.
 We can help you if you've been arrested in Sugar Land, Missouri City or surrounding areas.read more

 When you need a Galveston County DWI Attorney, we can help with an aggressive DWI defense.
 If you've been arrested in League City, Clear Lake City or surrounding areas, call us now.read more